tejasvi/xapian-gsoc-proposal/proposal.rst

 * Search pool containing highly heterogenous information or,
 * The user is not well familier with the resource jargon

-This project will work to quantify intent of queries and judge relevance of a document by improving upon existing term match methedology using WordNet semantics data.
+These constitute majority of the userbase.
+This project will work to quantify intent of queries and judge relevance of a document by improving upon existing term match methodology using WordNet semantics data.

 Source: https://en.wikipedia.org/wiki/Global_Internet_usage